ZareefJafar/ChandraCluster_mapPipeline/README.md

 System requirements:\
-Platform Support: Tested on Ubuntu 20.04.5 LTS and Ubuntu 20.04.4 LTS.\
+Platform Support: Tested on Ubuntu 20.04.5 LTS.\
 Any multicore CPU, minimum 9 GB RAM, 50 GB storage for all software packages.
 75 GB recommended for testing with a cluster system.

 **1. Install Anaconda distribution.**